Saturday, October 2, 2021

 (Continued from Part One)

-The group traveled to New York City to record their next album at Atlantic Studios.
 By this time, the problems that every major group experiences began to surface, even though the primary figures in this case were brothers.
-Robin felt that Stigwood was favoring the older Barry as the frontman.
-The Bee Gees performed again on Top of the Pops as well as The Tom Jones Show.
+Robin felt like Stigwood had been favoring Barry as the frontman of the group.

 This song was the first track recorded after the Bee Gees returned to England from beginning sessions in New York City, and the first without the departed Melouney--"Black Diamond".